IsaacAH2004/mathy_neural_net/README.md

 What are my future plans for this project?
 * The changes I hope to implement deal with making the network more time-efficient.
-* I have recently explored automatic differentiation (it relies on recursing through mathematical operations, which take the form of functions) as an alternative method of computing gradients that will likely be faster.
+* I have recently explored automatic differentiation (relies on recursing through mathematical operations, which take the form of Python functions) as an alternative method of computing gradients that will likely be faster.
-* General optimizations to the network and removals of redundant code will invariably improve the network's time efficiency as well.
+* General optimizations and removals of redundant code will invariably improve the network's time efficiency as well.